Jacob-Friedberg/Maze_Runner/Unity Project/Assets/src/Ben Hallman/PlayerManager.md

 ### Adding Player Movement
-Make sure that the object about to play sound has an `AudioSource` attached to it.
-Within your local object controller script, you can play added sounds with the following code:
+Within your local object controller script, you can move with the following code:
 ```csharp
 processControllerInput(left);
 processControllerInput(right);